Typography Scale Generator

 Pair with Font Weight

 Font size alone doesn't create hierarchy—weight matters too.
 Use bolder weights for headings (600-700) and regular weights for body text (400-500).
-This reinforces the scale and makes hierarchy immediately scannable, even at a glance.

 Document Your System